Chief among these for email marketers are the “Mail Privacy Protection” and “Hide My Email.” features.

 With the importance of segmentation and personalization growing from its already heightened state, the need for quality, consistent customer and subscriber data becomes abundantly clear.

 But how do you go about improving the quality of your customer data?

 Well, typically the process is quite painstaking.
-You’ll have to select the records that you want to cleanse, export them from your CRM, then open them in Excel and use complicated Excel formulas to identify issues in your records and correct them.
+You’ll have to select the records you want to cleanse, export them from your CRM, then open them in Excel and use complicated Excel formulas to identify and correct issues in your records.
 Even then, you’ll likely miss many of the issues inside of your CRM database.

 Or, you could hire a developer to help you fix issues, but that pulls them away from their other tasks.

 If you’d like to avoid both of those, Insycle is here to help.

 5 Ways Insycle Can Help You Prepare For The iOS 15 Changes